-Adapted from the award winning graphic novel by Shaun Tan, The Arrival is a migrant tale set in a fantastical time and place.
+Adapted from the award winning graphic novel by Shaun Tan, The Arrival follows the story of a man starting a new life amidst the extraordinary inhabitants of his new land.

 A man flees his homeland and journeys across vast seas to arrive in a strange, wondrous new world where giant ships fly through the air and curious creatures abound.
 There he negotiates dazzling architecture, bizarre foods and foreign tongues to build a new life.
-On his travels the man meets fellow migrants, each with their own tale to tell.
+On his travels, the man meets fellow sympathetic strangers, each with their own tales to tell.

-Like Tan’s book this production is a tribute to migrants, refugees and displaced people worldwide.
-It is ultimately a story of overcoming hardship, of humanity and of hope.
+Like Tan’s book, this is an emotionally moving production; a tribute to migrants, refugees and displaced people worldwide.
+It’s a pertinent story of overcoming hardship, of humanity and of hope.
+The Arrival will touch anyone who has ever had to start anew or bid farewell to a loved one.

 Out of the Box festival offers opportunities for children to engage in arts-rich experiences to explore and extend in-class literacy and learning.
 Teachers can deepen their student’s engagement with and experience of the festival by talking to them about the different in-theatre experiences, workshops and activities before, during and after their day.